The Easiest IF Function Google Sheets Guide

 Select the GSheets cell reference for IF function

-Step 4: Type in the logical expression or condition you want.
-In our case, that is <70
+Step 4: Type in the logical expression or condition.
+In this case, I have used <70.

-Step 5: Add a comma and type “A” to return an A grade.
+Step 5: Add a comma (,) and type “A” to return an A grade if a student receives marks higher than 70.

 Add a comma and type A to return an A grade.